gaia-platform/examples-staging/hello_world/README.md

 The following snippet initializes the Gaia system (`gaia::system::initialize`) and inserts a record into the `entity` table.
-As soon as the transaction is committed (`gaia::db::commit_transaction()`), the rules engine enqueues and executes the `on_insert(entity)` rule asynchronously, passing it the `"Alice"` record.
+As soon as the transaction is committed (`gaia::db::commit_transaction()`), the rules engine enqueues and executes the `on_insert(entity)` rule asynchronously, passing it the `"World"` record.
 Note that because Gaia manages your data in a transactional manner, all data must be accessed and updated from within a transaction.

 When your application is done, call `gaia::system::shutdown()`.
 On shutdown, the rules engine will wait for all enqueued